open/close all folders

-Close to the end of a lengthy quest chain in Nagrand, which involves you running about the place and finding out what's up with the spirits of the Mag'har ancestors, sweet old granny-type orc Greatmother Geyah mentions that she is Durotan's mother.
+- Close to the end of a lengthy quest chain in Nagrand, which involves you running about the place and finding out what's up with the spirits of the Mag'har ancestors, sweet old granny-type orc Greatmother Geyah mentions that she is Durotan's mother.
 Immediately you inform her that Durotan's son, Thrall, is now the Warchief of the Horde, and you rush off to Orgrimmar to tell Thrall where his granny lives.
 Thrall comes to Nagrand and, after telling Garrosh Hellscream that Grom slew Mannoroth and redeemed himself and the orcs, spends the next few hours happily reminiscing with Geyah.
 It's made extra heartwarming by all the effort you made to bring them all together.

-A (paraphrased) quote from that part of the quest: "Go to my grandson.
+- A (paraphrased) quote from that part of the quest: "Go to my grandson.
 Tell him that his blood is here, in this shattered world."
 So sad, and yet so heartwarming.
 This old lady thought she alone was the last surviving member of her family and finds out that she has a grandson on another planet, family at long last on the shattered world of Draenor.

-Also, Thrall learning that his real name is Go'el after so many years of not even thinking his parents had even had a chance to name him.
+- Also, Thrall learning that his real name is Go'el after so many years of not even thinking his parents had even had a chance to name him.
 All the more heartwarming when he ends up casting off the slave name of Thrall and becoming Go'el for real and saving the world by HOLDING IT TOGETHER WITH ONE SPELL!
 In Lord of the Clans novel, Thrall taking up the Doomhammer after Orgrim's death and leading the Horde.
 Not a spoiler because You Should Know This Already if you've played the game at all.

-Lorewise, the conversation that Lady Liandrin has with the Naaru in Shattrath City during the Burning Crusade.
-Her people were abandoned by the alliance, chose to follow a dark, demonic path and were turned evil by Kael'thas who vampircally corrupted a Naaru to regain their connection to the Light.
+- Lorewise, the conversation that Lady Liandrin has with the Naaru in Shattrath City during the Burning Crusade.
+Her people were abandoned by the Alliance, chose to follow a dark, demonic path and were turned evil by Kael'thas who vampirically corrupted a Naaru to regain their connection to the Light.
 It's the beginning of the redemption of the Blood Elf People.
 It's revealed after killing the final boss of the Sunwell Plateau raid that this was all part of a major Xanatos Gambit by said Naaru, and a shard from his remains are used to reignite the Sunwell, this freeing the Blood Elf people from the need to feed on fel magic.

 Wrath of the Lich King

-In World of Warcraft: Wrath of the Lich King we have the Alliance-side quest line centered around Brann Bronzebeard.
+- We have the Alliance-side quest line centered around Brann Bronzebeard.
 Its conclusion definitely applies here.
 After escaping with Brann from the Engine of the Makers, he asks to be introduced to King Yorg Stormheart, king of the Frostborn Dwarves.
 He happens to be a Mountain Dwarf.
 Upon meeting him, Brann immediately recognizes Yorg as his dead brother Muradin.
 However, we find out earlier, in Dragonblight, that Muradin Bronzebeard is still alive—and word has already reached Magni.
 The resulting reunion of the brothers Bronzebeard is simply touching, especially for fans of Warcraft III and earlier.
 Just as soon, Muradin's memories return in flood, and he resolves to fix his mistakes...
 Namely Arthas.
 The brothers split once more.
 Thrall (and his Grandma), eat your hearts out.

-After the defeat of Deathbringer Saurfang in Icecrown Citadel, as an Alliance player, you get to see a man who, until this point, has had nothing but bile and hatred for the Horde (and, if you know his complete backstory, completely justified in those feelings), perform one of the most heartwarming gestures ever.
+- After the defeat of Deathbringer Saurfang in Icecrown Citadel, as an Alliance player, you get to see a man who, until this point, has had nothing but bile and hatred for the Horde (and, if you know his complete backstory, completely justified in those feelings), perform one of the most heartwarming gestures ever.
 Keep in mind, Deathbringer Saurfang was originally a Horde warrior that fought alongside one of the most famous Alliance paladins but was struck down re-animated by the Lich King himself.
 He also was the son of High Overlord Saurfang, who is more or less the leader of the Horde forces just under Thrall.